everx-labs/TonNfcClientAndroid/README.md

 The list of operations protected by HMAC SHA256:

-- verifyPin, signForDefaultHdPath, sign, verifyPinAndSign, verifyPinAndSignForDefaultHdPath, checkSerialNumberAndVerifyPinAndSign, checkSerialNumberAndVerifyPinAndSignForDefaultHdPath.
+- verifyPin, signForDefaultHdPath, sign, verifyPinAndSign, verifyPinAndSignForDefaultHdPath, checkSerialNumberAndSign, checkSerialNumberAndVerifyPinAndSign, checkSerialNumberAndSignForDefaultHdPath, checkSerialNumberAndVerifyPinAndSignForDefaultHdPath.
 - all functions related to card keychain